fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

 3. Category i.e  `Foreign financial institute(FFI)`, `Non financial foreign entity (NFFE)`, `Not applicable`
 4. Sub category applicable if business category is `NFFE` Possible values are active or passive NFFE, related to listed company
 5. Sub category reason applicable  if business sub category is active NFFE.
-6. Type applicable if sub category is active or passive NFFE.
+6. Type applicable if the sub category is active or passive NFFE.
 Possible values are `software`, `manufacturing`, etc
 7. Service provided